jerome-teo/apps-script-api/README.md

 #### Endpoints:
 (`endpoint` parameter controls which logical endpoint we hit)
-1. `getOneStatus` - get the status of one field by ID
+1. `getOneStatus` - get the status of one row by ID
-1. `getManyStatus` - get the status of many fields by a list of IDs
+1. `getManyStatus` - get the status of many rows by a list of IDs
-1. `getAllStatus` - return all data from the databse
+1. `getAllStatus` - return all data from the database

 #### `getOneStatus`
 Gets the status of one row by its ID